 - The placeholders are blocks.
 You can add, rearrange, and delete the placeholder blocks to create a custom look and feel.
 For example, most of the layouts use customizable Image and Text Blocks.

 - To change the text, click in the Text Blocks to delete and replace the placeholders.

 - To add an image and caption to an Image Block, double-click the placeholder Image Block.

-- Contact layouts have a customizable Form Blocks and Map Blocks.
-Double-click these to customize them.
+- Contact layouts have customizable Form Blocks and Map Blocks.
+Double-click these to edit them.

 - Adding blocks

 - Moving blocks

 - Creating columns and rows with blocks

 - Page and block layout changes on mobile devices

 After adding a Regular Page, you may want to: